Medicare vs. Medicaid: Key Differences and What Is Covered

 Medicaid may provide free or low-cost health care to low-income individuals and families, pregnant women, seniors and people with disabilities.

-According to The Kaiser Family Foundation, 20 percent of people in the United States were covered by Medicaid/CHIP in 2015:
+According to The Kaiser Family Foundation, 20 percent of people, or about 74 million individuals, were covered by Medicaid/CHIP in the United States in 2015.

 Medicaid federal rules specify certain mandatory benefits and each state may choose to offer optional benefits in addition to the basics.
 Because Medicaid is ultimately managed by each state, the state may determine the scope of the optional benefits as well as eligibility criteria.